 No one knew it at the time, but Hilton would go on to represent Australia at three Paralympic Games, where she won 14 medals across five Para-sports – two in Para-archery, five in Para-athletics, five in Para-swimming, one in Para-table tennis and one in wheelchair fencing.
 It is unlikely this record will ever be broken.

 Hilton was also Australia’s only female representative at the first Paralympic Games in Rome, Italy, in 1960, where she won Australia’s first Paralympic gold medal by a female athlete, and incredibly, six of the Australian Paralympic Team’s 10 medals.

-“I would train at five o’clock in the morning…driving from Riverwood to Pymble [in Sydney] to swim and then coming home, before going to work, and then coming back in the afternoon to do field events.”
+“I would train at five o’clock in the morning, driving from Riverwood to Pymble to swim, and then coming home, before going to work, and then coming back in the afternoon to do field events.”

 At the time, Hilton’s level of commitment to training was unheard of, and was key to the transition of Para-sport from a method of rehabilitation for people with spinal cord injuries to a high performance pursuit for athletes with medal-winning potential.

 As well as 14 Paralympic medals, she also won 22 medals across four Para-sports at the Commonwealth Paraplegic Games in 1962 and 1966.

 For Hilton, Paralympic sport represented a series of firsts – her first trip overseas, her first rum and Coca Cola, the first time she had not been treated like a “second-rate citizen” since her accident.